thomasWeise/moptipy/README.md

 If it needs to copy the point `source` to the point `dest`, it should invoke [`process.copy(dest, source)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.space.Space.copy).

 If it wants to know the quality of the point `x`, it should invoke [`process.evaluate(x)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.evaluate).
-This function will actually forward the call to the actual objective function (see, e.g., [Section 3.3.1](#331-define-a-new-problem-type) above).
+This function will forward the call to the actual objective function (see, e.g., [Section 3.3.1](#331-define-a-new-problem-type) above).
 However, it will do more:
 It will automatically keep track of the best-so-far solution and, if needed, build logging information in memory.